Teaching High School Mathematics

 6: I put up a problem with z=1 and the other two equations had two and three variables respectively.
 I told them to use their creativity and that I believed they could solve it without help it they really went for it.

-I’ve been doing a lot of work in groups, but for this lesson they did most work on their own.
+I’ve been doing a lot of work in groups, but for this lesson they did most of the work on their own.